AromaKitsune/Nintendo-SDK-Tools/README.md

 # Nintendo SDK Tools

-A collection of development tools for Wii, 3DS, Wii U, and Nintendo Switch.
+A simple collection of development tools for Wii, 3DS, Wii U, and Nintendo Switch.

+For complete collection of Nintendo SDK's with everything, check out [Rare Gaming Dump](https://groups.google.com/forum/#!forum/rgd-members).

+Google account is required.
+To access Rare Gaming Dump's shared drive, click "Ask to join group".

+I am not affiliated with Rare Gaming Dump in any way.

 ---